 A topic marked by * may be covered briefly for one or more of the following reasons: it is similar to another one covered previously; it is of less importance for future development of the course material; it is relatively simple and may be given as a reading assignment; it is too advanced at the first reading.
 Please follow instructions in your class pertaining to these topics.

 Given the variety of students taking the course, it is important to ensure that every one of you has the necessary mathematical background which allows you to fully focus on the wealth of new material which you must learn in Math 210.
-That is why your instructor will administer a 50-minute diagnostic test on Wednesday of the first week of classes.
-This test will consist of up to ten problems based on topics from basic algebra to the material of Math 180 and Math 181 which is needed for Math 210.
-It will be graded based on a simple Satisfactory/Unsatisfactory system.
-The results of the diagnostic test will not effect or in any way be counted towards your final grade for the course.
-The grade of U means that your current skills may not be sufficient to continue in Math 210 without substantial difficulties and danger to fail the course, unless you take steps to improve.
-Since the test is intended for your own evaluation, you are not required to do anything in case of a U grade.
-However, you are encouraged to talk to your instructor/advisor to discuss possible options.
+There will be a short proficiency exam administered online during the first week of classes.
+This exam will consist of problems based on topics from basic algebra and the material of Math 180 and Math 181 which is needed for Math 210.
+The results of the diagnostic exam will not affect or in any way be counted towards your final grade for the course.
+If you receive a low score on the diagnostic exam, you are encouraged to talk to your instructor/advisor to discuss your options.
 Those may include (re)taking Math 181, enrolling in additional ESP-sections, using Math Learning Center, seeking tutoring help, etc. All these options are subject to availability.

-In lectures: Attendance will be taken at the beginning of randomly chosen lectures, by means of an attendance sheet listing all the students registered in the class.
-The sheet will be circulated in the classroom, and every student present will be required to sign the rubric corresponding to her or his name.
-The attendance sheet will be returned to the instructor 15 minutes after the beginning of class.
-In addition, a minimum of 14 short quizzes will be given during the semester.
-The quizzes will be unannounced, and given at the end of a lecture on randomly chosen days.
-On the day of a quiz, submitted quiz sheets will be used for attendance check.
 Submission of a quiz sheet on behalf of another student or signing the rubric under the name of another student on any attendance sheet will be considered a serious violation of course policies.
 On a first such occurrence, the student will be called to meet with the instructor, and a warning will be issued, while a second such occurrence will lead to a grade of F for the course.
-It is mandatory to attend at least 80% of lectures.
-Failure to do so without official excuse will lead to a grade of F for the course.
+It is mandatory to attend at least 50% of lectures.
+Failure to do so without official waiver of attendance will lead to a grade of F for the course.
 Attendance of more than 50% but less than 75% of lectures results in a drop of one letter grade from the final grade.

 Methods of evaluation and grading policies

 Your final grade in Math 210 will be determined by the number of points you earn on the following scale, provided the requirement of 75% attendance of lectures and 75% attendance of discussions is satisfied.

 |X => 83||A|